Campervan Buying Guides

 Support: the part the brochure gets backwards

-Here's where convention says the factory wins, and it deserves a straight hearing.
-VW gives you a formal warranty plus the "5+ Promise": five years of cover, five services and five years' roadside assistance, backed by a dealer in nearly every town.
+Conventional wisdom hands this to the factory, and it deserves a fair hearing.
+VW gives you a formal warranty plus the "5+ Promise" (five years of cover, five services, five years' roadside assistance), with a dealer in nearly every town.
 On paper, reassuring.

 Where the VW still makes its case